its-webhosting/umich-oidc-login/docs/building.md

 ## Update plugin dependencies

 When you need to update the plugin dependencies (for example, when releasing a new version of the plugin), follow the steps below.
+The steps will first remove old depenency artifacts, then update the config files, and finally rebuild the plugin.
+Avoid running the composer or npm `update` command as that won't get everything right.

 ### Update Composer-managed dependencies